To request an appointment:

 Deaf people can use 18000 to contact 999 using text relay.

-We have very limited capacity for making home visits and try to reserve these for patients who are genuinely housebound or cannot make it to the practice for in-person appointments.
-This is because of the extra time a home visit takes: four to five patients could typically be seen in the surgery in the time it takes to do a single home visit.
+We have very limited capacity for making home visits and try to reserve these for patients who are genuinely housebound or cannot make it to the practice.
+This is because of the extra time a home visit takes: four to five patients could typically be seen in the surgery in the same time.
 Furthermore, the care that can be offered at home is limited due to a lack of examination facilities and equipment.
-Nevertheless we will always try our best to accommodate home visit requests, or provide alternative solutions when these are not possible.
+Nevertheless we will always try our best to accommodate, or provide alternative solutions when a visit is not possible.

 Urgent (same-day) home visits

-For those who might need an urgent same-day home visit, patients are requested, where possible, to book an initial GP telephone appointment as early as possible in the morning to discuss it.
+For those who might need an urgent same-day home visit, patients are requested to book an initial GP telephone appointment as early as possible in the morning to discuss it.
 Please clearly inform reception or admin staff that you are requesting an urgent home visit.
-This will support us to manage our workload and allocate resources effectively.
+This will support us to manage our workload.

-If the GP does feel a same-day visit is necessary following the initial phone appointment, we typically refer to the Camden Rapid Access Service.
-Patients cannot self-refer to this service: hence the need for a GP appointment first so we can gather the relevant information and make the referral.
-On some occasions, depending on staffing levels and other factors, we may send one of our own clinicians instead of referring to Rapid Access.
+If a same-day visit is deemed clinically necessary, we typically refer to the Camden Rapid Access Service.
+Patients cannot self-refer to this service.
+On some occasions, depending on staffing and other factors, we may send one of our own clinicians instead.

 Routine home visits